 With the cryptocurrency market inundated with all kinds of broker platforms these days, you can use important parameters such as regulatory status, withdrawal/deposit options, spreads, commissions, user-friendliness, customer service and platform’s security to compare the best of them.
 Doing this research can take a lot of time and effort.
 Therefore, we carried out this comparative analysis on your behalf and have listed below some of the best brokers in the business today.

 2. Buy and HODL

-An acronym for ‘Hold on for Dear Life’, the term HODL came to the fore in 2013, having been misspelt by a drunk Bitcoin trader in an online chatroom!
-He actually wanted to write that he was planning to ‘Hold’ onto his Bitcoins for the long-term, but misspelled it as ‘HODL’!
-In context of Cardano, the ‘Buy and HODL’ strategy would be essentially about buying ADA and holding on to it for a long time, to profit from its price discovery.
+A backronym for ‘Hold on for Dear Life’, the term HODL came to the fore in 2013, having been misspelt by a drunk Bitcoin trader in an online chatroom!
+He actually wanted to write that he was planning to ‘Hold’ onto his Bitcoins for the long-term, but misspelt it as ‘HODL’!
+In the context of Cardano, the ‘Buy and HODL’ strategy would be essentially about buying ADA and holding on to it for a long time, to profit from its price discovery.

 It’s worth mentioning here that if you want to use this Cardano investment strategy, you will need to buy the coin from a reliable source first.
 Ideally, crypto exchanges and broker platforms serve as the best places to procure any type of cryptocurrency, including Cardano.
 Although brokers mostly facilitate trading activity through derivative products on their sites, there are some who also allow actual sale/purchase of crypto assets.
 Please be aware that since you’d be buying ownership of Cardano, you’ll need a secure crypto wallet to store your ADA coins.